-Having a national health technology (medical device) policy can help in guaranteeing the best use of resources according to the needs of the population.
-In 2013/2014, 23 out of 48 OIC countries (48 per cent) have a health technology national policy.
-On the other hand, 25 out of 48 OIC countries (52 per cent) do not have any.
-Such a ratio is highly comparable to the developed countries average of 38 per cent and equal to the world average of 52 per cent.
-Algeria, Benin, Jordan, Morocco, Oman, Qatar and Saudi

-Arabia have a national technology policy but it is not part of the national health program/plan or policy.
+Having a national health technology (medical device) policy can help in guaranteeing the best use of resources according to the needs of the popul ation.
+In 2013/2014, 23 out of 48 OIC countries (48%) have a health technology national policy.
+On the other hand, 25 out of 48 OIC countries (52%) do not have any.
+Such a ratio is highly comparable to the developed countries average of 38% and equal to the world average of 52%.
+Algeria, Benin, Jordan, Morocco, Oman, Qatar and Saudi Arabia have a national technology policy, but it is not part of the national health program/plan or policy.

 Units in the Ministry of Health can perform health technology assessment, planning, acquisition, utilization or other type of medical devices management related tasks.
-In the period of 2013-2014, 40 out of 48 OIC countries (83 per cent) had a unit within the Ministry of Health.
+In the period of 2013-2014, 40 out of 48 OIC countries (83%) had a unit within the Ministry of Health.
 This situation indicates that although many OIC countries have units responsible for the management of medical devices, they do not have national medical device policy, which implies that these units in the Ministry of Health are not efficient (SESRIC, 2014a).
 In other words, national health planners in many OIC countries should recognize concepts such as health technology assessment and management.
-Moreover, 8 out of 48 OIC countries such as Bangladesh, Burkina Faso, Chad and Comoros did not have any unit (Figure 5.7).
+Moreover, 8 out of 48 OIC countries such as Bangladesh, Burkina Faso, Chad and Comoros did not have any unit (Table 5.1).